 A lipid extract of Perna canaliculus affects the expression of pro-inflammatory cytokines in a rat adjuvant-induced arthritis model.

 Eur Ann Allergy Clin Immunol.
 2008.

-As published initially in this same journal in 2000, the lipid extract of Perna canaliculus, New Zealand green-lipped mussel, is known for its anti-inflammatory effects in animal models and in human controlled studies (arthritis; asthma).
+The lipid extract of Perna canaliculus, New Zealand green-lipped mussel, is known for its anti-inflammatory effects in animal models and in human controlled studies (arthritis; asthma).
 As a follow-up of its effects on pain in a rat model of adjuvant-induced arthritis, we studied its effects on the production of cytokines known to be associated with inflammation (IL-6, IL-1alpha TNF-alpha, IFN-gamma).
 Feeding with Lyprinol was associated with significantly decreased expression levels of TNF-alpha and IFN-gamma when compared to Naproxen (positive control) and, even more when compared with sham and extra-virgin olive oil (negative control).

 Lyprinol -- is it a Useful Anti-inflammatory Agent?